 Really, between the crowd reactions, the in ring action, the finish, and everything else in between, this match really just needs to be seen to be believed.
 It's another awesome match for RVD, and ranks as one of, if not THE best match Cena's ever had.

-When Montel Vontavious Porter was first introduced into the WWE, the general consensus among the Smart Marks was that he was a terrible wrestler, and his push (fittingly, as an overpaid, overrated, showboating Heel) would be better used on somebody with actual talent - the line of thinking apparently being, if (rapidly-decaying-at-this-point) smark darling Chris Benoit couldn't drag a decent match out of him, there was no hope for him at all.
+Armageddon 2006: When Montel Vontavious Porter was first introduced into the WWE, the general consensus among the Smart Marks was that he was a terrible wrestler, and his push (fittingly, as an overpaid, overrated, showboating Heel) would be better used on somebody with actual talent - the line of thinking apparently being, if (rapidly-decaying-at-this-point) smark darling Chris Benoit couldn't drag a decent match out of him, there was no hope for him at all.
 Then came Armageddon 2006 and the Inferno Match between MVP and Kane - which ended with MVP's entire back consumed in flames.
 Almost overnight, MVP became one of the most popular wrestlers among smarks, and while this eventually died down (as it always seems to), he remains an internet favorite to this day.
 If there's one thing wrestling fans, smark and mark alike, love to see, it's balls.
 Stop giggling.

-Speaking of Armageddon, let's talk about the match after it.
+Let's talk about the match after it.
 Originally, it was supposed to be London and Kendrick (then WWE Tag Team Champions) fighting against William Regal and Dave Taylor for the Tag Team Championship.
 Why is it on this page, though?
 Well, let's start off with Teddy Long.
 He's in the Christmas Spirit and decides to give the fans a ladder match.

 He doesn't stop there, he says that the two teams would be lonely and added TWO MORE teams.
 The teams?
 MNM and the Hardys were the extra opponents.
 What happened were 30 minutes of undiluted ladder match and fighting and LOTS of bumps.